Subscribe to Design Weekly e-News

 Beijing Summit Weaves Threads of Faculty Research in China

 Marilyn Jordan Taylor, professor of architecture and urban design and former dean, has been working in China for most of her career, long enough that she’d just as soon be vague about the exact number of years.
-Before she became dean of the Stuart Weitzman School of Design in 2008, Taylor was a partner in Skidmore Owings & Merrill’s Urban Design & Planning practice, in which capacity she spent a fair amount of time overseas.
+Before she became dean of the University of Pennsylvania Stuart Weitzman School of Design in 2008, Taylor was a partner in Skidmore Owings & Merrill’s Urban Design & Planning practice, in which capacity she spent a fair amount of time overseas.
 Mostly, she took on the types of projects she now jokingly refers to as “horizontal work”—airports, subway systems, college campuses, and urban districts.
 She began going to Shanghai and Beijing in the early 1980s, in the very earliest stages of China’s ongoing phase of rampant economic development.

 “I had a really remarkable experience of getting to know China, even just a little bit, over the three-plus decades that I have been going there,” Taylor says.
 “It is a place of extraordinary fascination to me, continuing to this very moment.”

 At Penn, the fascination has only deepened as Taylor established the School’s research ties to China.
 In 2015, after a summit in Beijing focused on challenges in Chinese cities, Taylor, along with Meyerson Chair of Urbanism, Professor and Chair of Landscape Architecture Richard Weller and Professor of Architecture Ali Rahim, launched a two-year joint research initiative with Chinese scholars.
 She also helped secure a grant from AECOM to run a series of design studios focused on urbanization in China.
 And just last month, Taylor, Rahim, and Weller hosted a two-day event called the Penn-China Design Dialogues in Beijing, with three panels focused on urban design, architecture, and landscape architecture.